 Let me remind you again that most of us are not web-developers and proficient in coding etc. to make these changes swiftly and easily.

 For me it was a learning curve and an uphill task to understand and implement these customisation changes.
 It took me hours and hours to implement these tweaks, which now I think, was a waste of time (I will explain you why in the next section).

-I know you must have heard this many times.
+You must have heard this many times.
 Let me repeat it again.

 “Content is King”.

 I completed my website design in 3 months exactly.

 From inception of my vision to opening of the blog for public, it took me 3 months.
 And then hours and hours of design changes, tweaks and customisations.
 I feel that I over-spent my efforts and energies on the design bit and ignored the basics which was a wrong approach (content, email list and marketing etc.).

 There is always a time in every blogger’s carrier when he/she realises that content is the most important part of any type of blogging.
 This is the part that deserves the most time and effort.
 And then once, it is there, the marketing part kicks in.

 It is all about content + marketing at the end of the day.

 I agree that without a good and attractive design, your content loses its value to some extent and it is difficult to convince people to make a good impression about your brand, personality and the content itself.
 Use as much of healthy-detailing as you can to achieve this goal but never let it convert into an unhealthy perfectionism-approach.